prajwal-144/ML4Sci-Evaluation-Tasks-2026/README.md

 ## Subtask 6A:

-I first established a bilinear interpolation baseline, which already achieved a PSNR of 41.66 dB and SSIM of 0.9757 on the full dataset.
+<p align="left">I first established a bilinear interpolation baseline, which already achieved a PSNR of 41.66
+dB and SSIM of 0.9757 on the full dataset.
 This strong baseline revealed that the LR–HR signal gap is low-frequency dominant and structurally smooth, making a GAN-style approach unnecessary overkill and RRDB’s dense texture recovery capacity largely redundant and prone to overfitting on this data.
-I therefore selected EDSR with 16 residual blocks, 64 feature channels, and residual scaling (0.1) as the right balance of capacity and stability for this task.
+I therefore selected EDSR with 16 residual blocks, 64 feature channels, and residual scaling (0.1) as the right balance of capacity and stability for this task.</p>

 I trained EDSR with a combined loss, where the frequency-domain component penalises differences in the Fourier coefficient magnitudes between predicted and target images,